d2d-weizhi/focus-flow/README.md

 ## (19 Apr, Sat) Today's progress & recap

-- In the morning, we have started laying out the contents of the app.
+- Yesterday (18th, Fri), we have started laying out the contents of the app.
 - We have centered our app's main container inside the `<body></body>` tag.
 - We have set the container's fixed width to 600px.
 - We don't have to set the height because it will automatically wrap our contents.